 Now, as the risks and pitfalls of global food and agriculture systems are becoming ever more apparent, so too are the health, sustainability and social benefits of native food practices.
 The documentary film Gather, released in September of this year and a New York Times Critic’s Pick, examines and celebrates this reclamation of food sovereignty in the U.S. specifically, weaving together the stories of a White Mountain Apache chef, a 17-year-old Cheyenne River Sioux food scientist, a Yurok salmon fisherman, and a San Carlos Apache forager and medicine woman.

-In this GLF Live on 8 December at 17:00 CET / 11:00 EST, Gather director and Indigenous rights activist Sanjay Rawal will discuss how this Indigenous food movement is seeing new life breathed into in ancient practices around the world, and how this can and should feed into the future of humanity’s relationship with food.
+In this GLF Live, Gather director and Indigenous rights activist Sanjay Rawal discussed how this Indigenous food movement is seeing new life breathed into in ancient practices around the world, and how this can and should feed into the future of humanity’s relationship with food.

 Sanjay Rawal spent 15 years working on human rights campaigns globally.
 He also ran initiatives for acclaimed artists and philanthropists, one of whom encouraged him to start making films.
 Sanjay’s first documentary, FOOD CHAINS (2014), was produced by Eva Longoria and Eric Schlosser with narration by Forest Whitaker.
 The film won numerous awards, was released theatrically in 40 cities by Screen Media, and was acquired by Netflix.

 Sanjay’s second effort took a sharp turn into non-traditional filmmaking.
 Applying narrative cinematic technique, Sanjay directed a sweeping expedition film about the Sri Chinmoy 3,100 Mile Race.
 The film, 3100: RUN AND BECOME, was released theatrically in the US and internationally.